 I knew at that moment I had to find a way to make this work.
 My first idea was to take a doll stroller that she has, and some how attach it to a tension bar in a doorway.
 I knew we had some old tension rods in the basement, which I thought would be perfect.
 When the first one I found wasn't quite long enough to fit in our doorway, I looked around to see where else I could put it.
 I found the perfect spot for it, but it wasn't big enough for the stroller.
 Hmmm...could I make a swing out of something else for her teensy little dolls?

-Of course!
 All you really need for a swing is something for the doll to sit in and string to attach it to the bar.
 So I fashioned a couple of swings out of the top of crayon box and a tea box that were headed for the recycling bin anyway.
 All I did was tie a string around each end of the boxes, then secure the string and cover the boxes with some pretty blue duct tape I had on hand.
 I tied the other ends of the strings to the tension rod and secured with some more tape.
 Voila!
 Two new doll swings, much to the delight of my daughter.

 Sometimes it pays to think outside the box, and use things in a new way.
 These swings have already provided hours of entertainment, and the best part is, they were completely free!